1. Intramural competition is typically offered in three leagues:

 - Women's league

 - CoRec league (must meet minimum gender requirements)

 2. Within each league, competition may be divided into the following divisions:

 - PREMIER (Prem): Designed for highly skilled competitive teams/individuals that may have an Unlimited number of "experienced" players on the team roster.
 Teams will have 5 scheduled games (1 preseason and 4 regular season).
 The top Two-Thirds (2/3) of teams in this divison will qualify for playoffs.
 Champions in this division will earn a picture on the Wall of Fame and a championship T-shirt.

-- COMPETITIVE (Comp): Designed for average to highly skilled competitive teams/individuals that may have up to Three (3) "experienced" players for team sports with up to 6 players and Four (4) "experienced" players for teams sports with 7+ players.
+- COMPETITIVE (Comp): Designed for average to highly skilled competitive teams/individuals that may have up to Three (3) "experienced" players for team sports with up to 6 players, Four (4) "experienced" players for teams sports with 7-9 players, and Five (5) experienced players for sports with 10 players.
 Teams will have 5 scheduled games (1 preseason and 4 regular season).
 The top Half (1/2) of teams in this division will qualify for playoffs.
 Depending on the number of teams that qualify for playoffs, teams may be split into Gold & Silver brackets.
 Champions in this division, and both brackets, will earn a picture on the Wall of Fame and a championship T-shirt.

 - RECREATIONAL (Rec): Designed for beginning to average skilled teams/individuals that Cannot have any "experienced" players on the team roster.
 For CoRec leagues, there will be a minimal gender requirement on the field/court of play.
 There will be NO playoffs for this division.
 Teams will get 6 scheduled games (1 preseason, 4 regular season, and 1 post season against a similar ranked opponent).
 1st place winner in this division will earn a picture on the Wall of Fame and NO champ shirts.